-- 2. X = "Don't Care," H = Logic HIGH, L = Logic LOW, ↑ represents rising edge. - 3.
-Device powers up deselected with the outputs in a tristate condition. - 4.
-"A" represents address location latched by the devices when transaction was initiated.
-A + 1 represents the address sequence in the burst. - 5. "t" represents the cycle at which a read/write operation is started. t + 1 and t + 2 are the first and second clock cycles succeeding the "t" clock cycle. - 6.
+- 3. X = "Don't Care," H = Logic HIGH, L = Logic LOW, ↑ represents rising edge. - 4.
+Device powers up deselected with the outputs in a tri-state condition. - "A" represents address location latched by the devices when transaction was initiated.
+A + 1 represents the address sequence in the burst. - 6. "t" represents the cycle at which a read/write operation is started. t + 1 and t + 2 are the first and second clock cycles succeeding the "t" clock cycle. - 7.
 Data inputs are registered at K and \overline{K} rising edges.
-Data outputs are delivered on K and \overline{K} rising edges as well. - Ensure that when clock is stopped K = K = HIGH.
+Data outputs are delivered on K and \overline{K} rising edges as well. - 8.
+It is recommended that K = K = HIGH when clock is stopped.
 This is not essential, but permits most rapid restart by overcoming transmission line charging symmetrically.

-Is based on a write cycle that was initiated in accordance with the Truth Table.
+9. Is based on a write cycle that was initiated in accordance with the Truth Table.
 BWS0, BWS1, BWS2, and BWS3 can be altered on different portions of a write cycle, as long as the setup and hold requirements are achieved.